 Another opportunity is establishing an entry-level workforce program.
 Help fresh graduates understand the workforce and what direction they might want to take.
 Establish a mentorship program so they can work in a number of different departments.
 This will help them realize which path might be best for them while helping them understand how each department works within the company.

 Not every job can be a dream job.
 But benefits go a long way toward bringing it to that level.
 Some benefits are fairly standard: 401K matches, health and dental, paid leave.
-Remote work used to fit on that list – offering a work-anywhere option is a higher level of benefit.
+Remote work used to fit on that list – offering a work-mobile option is a higher level of benefit.
 Now it’s standard and likely to remain.
 How can companies acknowledge the importance of talent pipeline stand out?

 Many people have had it with big city life.
 They’re looking for new places to live and work from.
 What’s more, some companies are supporting this move through delocation.
 Many companies previously offered relocation packages to employees moving to new areas for work.
 Delocation is a similar offering.
 Instead of helping them adjust to the area where corporate headquarters or the new branch might be, the package is a benefit to help them adjust to where the employee wants to live.